 February 19th is International Tug-Of-War Day!
 It’s a great day to play tug-of-war with your dog.
 Of course, any day is a good day to play with your dog.
 However, many people wonder if it’s even a safe game to play with their pooches.
 Will it hurt their dogs’ teeth?
 Will it make them more aggressive?

 Many people think it’s risky to play tug-of-war with a dog.
 And it’s true that, if the game goes too far, it can result in injury or an out of control canine.
 That said, when played intelligently, tug-of-war is actually a great way to practice keeping control over your dog when they’re excited.
 It’s also good for their teeth and muscles.
 Dogs get a great workout and lots of stimulation from playing this game.

 To play tug-of-war safely, always follow these rules:

 - You should be the one to initiate a game, not your dog.

 - Always be in control.
 Only play if you can get your dog to release the tug toy and sit at any time.
 Do this at least once every 30 seconds.
-Also mix in short training breaks — ask for a sit, down, stand, down, another sit, then restart the game as a reward.
+Also mix in short training breaks.
+Ask for a sit, down, stand, down, another sit, then restart the game as a reward.

 These rules should apply to anyone playing tug-of-war with your dog.
 If a friend or family member wants to pick up a game with your pooch, then make sure they know the rules.

-- Then go back and ask her to sit, and practice taking and giving back the toy a few times before resuming play.
+- Then go back and ask them to sit, and practice taking and giving back the toy a few times before resuming play.

 If your dog makes the same mistake three times in a row:

-End the game—no exceptions.
+- End the game—no exceptions.